martin67/adventofcode/src/main/doc/aoc2016/Day23SafeCracking.md

 In this example, the final value in register a is 3.

-The rest of the electronics seem to place the keypad entry (the number of eggs, 7) in register a, run the code, and then send the value left in register a to the safe.
+The rest of the electronics seem to place the keypad digitEntry (the number of eggs, 7) in register a, run the code, and then send the value left in register a to the safe.

 **What value** should be sent to the safe?